TokenScript-Framework/papers/src/papers/smart-token-paper.md

 # The New Building Blocks of the Next-Generation Web: A Token-Centric Vision

-To recap the beginning of this paper, the inception of the Web was marked by a significant architectural choice - the selection of 'sites' as its fundamental building blocks.
+To recap the beginning of this paper:

+>  The inception of the Web was marked by a significant architectural choice - the selection of 'sites' as its fundamental building blocks.
 This decision, primarily influenced by the prevailing metaphor of a vast digital library, shaped the Web's evolution and its *trust paradigm*.
 As the Web transitioned from an information repository to an application platform, *trust anchors* emerged.
 These trust anchors, representing essential services that the web ecosystem relies on, inadvertently led to the centralisation of the Web, stifling innovation and competition.

 However, as we look forward to the next-generation Web, this paper proposes a paradigm shift.
 Instead of sites, we envision 'Smart Tokens' as the new foundational building blocks.
 By decentralising trust and turning it into a public good, Smart Tokens can potentially unlock a new wave of innovation, foster a more equitable and participatory Internet, and amplify user experience.